 As we and many other advocates have pointed out before, the existence of open data policies and other proactive disclosure rules are too often used as an argument (or, dare we say, as an excuse) by governments for not adapting stronger legal guarantees on access to information in a reactive manner.
 (More on what we think about the need to harmonize traditional FOI laws and open data policies here.)

 It is essential to understand that reactive information requests are most often used by journalists and civil society as an investigative tool, to obtain yet-undisclosed information which has — sometimes purposefully, sometimes accidentally — been withheld by governments.
-As such, FOI laws are usually not the most beloved part of a government’s openness agenda, but are nevertheless fundamental cornerstones of working and inclusive democracies.
+As such, personal injury lawyer in Brisbane are usually not the most beloved part of a government’s openness agenda, but are nevertheless fundamental cornerstones of working and inclusive democracies.
 In other words, freedom of information and open data are two essential sides of the same coin, each playing a key role in oversight.

 Lack of FOI: The case of Argentina